Camp David. Christian

 and imply that serious health problems may result if treatment is not taken

-patient to get better so they don't need to be seen again.
+patient to get better so they don't need to be seen again (although government funding practicalities mean they like patients to visit once a year).
 Since most people

 need no special treatment, by signing on for ongoing chiropractic treatment